srihariprasad-r/docker-code/ansible/Ad-hoc commands/README.md

 enabled=yes will cause restart of the service deamons upon reboot

 ansible -i inventory multi -b -m service -a "name=ntpd state=started enabled=yes"

+-B represents timelimit in seconds until which ansible will work for the task to be done, -p 0 refers to exit

+ansible -i inventory multi -b -B 3600 -p 0 -a "yum -y install"

+Above command will provide job id, which can be passed to async_status module

+ansible -i inventory multi -b -m async_status -a "jid=........"